TL;DR

 Authentication & Access

 Use strong, unique passwords for every account.
-This sounds obvious, but it is still the cause of a significant percentage of WordPress compromises.
 Use a password manager.
-Do not reuse passwords.
+Do not reuse passwords across services.

 Enable two-factor authentication (2FA) on all admin accounts.
 Plugins like WP 2FA or the built-in 2FA in managed hosting control panels make this straightforward.
 With 2FA enabled, a leaked password alone is not enough to gain access.